-The 2018 Chicago Ethnography Incubator will be held on March 8th and 9th.
-The event brings together leading faculty and exceptional graduate students for an annualsymposium on state of the field discussions regarding ethnographic fieldwork and participant observation methods.
+The 2019 Chicago Ethnography Incubator will be held on March 14th and 15th The event brings together leading faculty and exceptional graduate students for an annual symposium on state of the field discussions regarding ethnographic fieldwork and participant observation methods.
 Please find detailed information about the event below.

 Ethnographic Reflections - A Panel Discussion with our Faculty Fellows

-On Thursday, March 8th the Annual Chicago Ethnography incubator will host “Ethnographic Reflections.”
-This event will feature a roundtable panel discussion with the 2018 Incubator’s faculty regarding current methodological, substantive, and ethical issues presently confronting ethnographic research.
+On Thursday, March 14th the Annual Chicago Ethnography incubator will host “Ethnographic Reflections.”
+This event will feature a roundtable panel discussion with the 2019 Incubator’s faculty regarding current methodological, substantive, and ethical issues presently confronting ethnographic research.
 The event is open to the public.
-5:00pm to 7:00pm in Saieh Hall 021.
+(Detailed event information TBA)

 Kimberly Kay Hoang, Assistant Professor of Sociology